Linda M. Springer: Professional career

-From 2008 to 2015, Ms. Springer advised federal agencies as an executive director in the Government and Public Sector Practice of Ernst & Young LLP.
+From 2008 to 2015, Springer advised federal agencies as an executive director in the Government and Public Sector Practice of Ernst & Young LLP.
 She served as coordinating and engagement executive and technical advisor to cabinet departments and other agencies.

-Ms. Springer served as senior advisor at the White House Office of Management and Budget from February through June 2017.
+Springer served as senior advisor at the White House Office of Management and Budget from February through June 2017.
 She led the development of the foundation for a government-wide management agenda and the elimination of nearly five dozen obsolete and redundant management requirements.

-In 2019, Ms, Springer provided technical support to the Subcommittee on Operations of the U.S. House of Representatives Committee on Oversight and Reform and testified at a public hearing in May 2019 on the future of the Office of Personnel Management.
+In 2019, Springer provided technical support to the Subcommittee on Operations of the U.S. House of Representatives Committee on Oversight and Reform and testified at a public hearing in May 2019 on the future of the Office of Personnel Management.

-Before her career in public service, Ms. Springer spent over twenty-five years in the financial services industry in executive roles responsible for financial and business line management, strategic and operational planning and actuarial services. she held positions of senior vice president and controller at Provident Mutual and Vice President and product manager at Penn Mutual Life Insurance Company.
+Before her career in public service, Springer spent over twenty-five years in the financial services industry in executive roles responsible for financial and business line management, strategic and operational planning and actuarial services.
+She held positions of senior vice president and controller at Provident Mutual and Vice President and product manager at Penn Mutual Life Insurance Company.

-Ms. Springer has been a frequent speaker and author on human capital and organizational management issues and was quoted by Business Week U.S. News & World Report, National Journal, Human Resource Executive, Gallup Management Journal and other professional and industry journals.
+Springer has been a frequent speaker and author on human capital and organizational management issues and was quoted by Business Week, U.S. News & World Report, National Journal, Human Resource Executive, Gallup Management Journal and other professional and industry journals.
 Her interviews and commentary were featured by television and radio stations around the country.

-Ms. Springer established and owned a retail shop in Haddonfield, NJ, which was awarded a "Best of Philly" award from Philadelphia Magazine.
-She is also an accomplished cellist.
+Springer established and owned a retail shop in Haddonfield, New Jersey, which was awarded a "Best of Philly" award from Philadelphia magazine.
+She is an accomplished cellist who performed for decades with the Haddonfield Symphony (since renamed as Symphony in C).

 Memberships and awards

-Ms. Springer is a fellow and former director of The National Academy of Public Administration.
+Springer is a fellow and former director of The National Academy of Public Administration.
 She served as a member of the President's Commission on White House Fellowships, the President's Council on Integrity and Efficiency, the President's Management Council Executive Committee and was a Principal of the U.S. Joint Financial Management Improvement Program.
 She led the federal government councils for Chief Human Capital, Chief Financial and Federal Real Property Officers.
 Her leadership was recognized by being awarded the Secretary of Defense Medal for Outstanding Public Service.
-Ms. Springer's support for the veterans community was recognized in 2016 with the Blinded American Veterans Foundation George W. Alexander Memorial Volunteer Award.
-Ms. Springer was the recipient of the 2006 Ursinus College Alumni Award for Outstanding Professional Achievement.
+Springer's support for the veterans community was recognized in 2016 with the Blinded American Veterans Foundation George W. Alexander Memorial Volunteer Award.
+Springer was the recipient of the 2006 Ursinus College Alumni Award for Outstanding Professional Achievement.